etay1/RateMyProfessor-WebScraper/README.md

 RateMyProfessor professor = new RateMyProfessor();
 professor.setId("307614");
 ```
 This ID number can be easily obtained by visiting the Rate My Professor page for that professor.
-At this page, the URL contains the ID number for that University.
+At this page, the URL contains the ID number for that professor.

 ```url
 https://www.ratemyprofessors.com/ShowRatings.jsp?tid=307614